South Slough Reserve Science Camps for Kids

 • Ages: 6–18 years old

-The mission of South Slough Reserve Science Camps is to invite kids of all ages to explore the outside world through investigation, exploration, art, and fun, with programs that are hands-on, interactive, and planned to fit campers’ abilities and interests according to their grade level in school.
-Camps for younger kids include nature-based games and songs, exploration, and play, while camps for older children use focused exploration, experimentation, history, and data to examine the estuary.
-The high school level camp includes local research and careers, hands-on, real-world experience in coastal research and stewardship, and on-going research, monitoring, and stewardship projects to introduce campers to diverse careers in marine science, natural resources, and the environment, and the camp aims to expand opportunities in science and natural resources for high school students.
+The mission of South Slough Reserve science camps is to invite kids of all ages to explore the outside world through investigation, exploration, art, and fun, with programs planned to fit campers’ abilities and interests according to their grade level in school.
+Camps for younger kids incorporate nature-based games and songs, exploration, and play, while camps for older children use focused exploration, experimentation, history, and data to examine the estuary.
+The high school level Magister Science Camp uses on-going research, monitoring and stewardship projects to introduce campers to diverse careers in marine science, natural resources and the environment, and the camp aims to expand opportunities in science and natural resources for high school students.
+Campers spend four unique days immersed in fieldwork and activities carried out by the National Estuarine Research Reserve system and other coastal partners in Oregon.

 Camps are led by Reserve experts with years of experience in science education, supported by high school and college interns with an interest in environmental science and education.
-Campers spend days immersed in fieldwork and activities carried out by the National Estuarine Research Reserve system and other coastal partners in Oregon.
-Available programs change depending on the age of the campers, the season, and the year.
+Available programs change depending on the age of the campers, the season, and the year, and each camp has a minimum enrollment to operate and a maximum enrollment based on vehicle capacity.
 Camp fees help with snacks, travel, supplies, tools, t-shirts, and education intern stipends.
+Refunds for cancellations are possible up to specified dates for each camp session.

 • Ages: 6–18 years old

-The mission of South Slough Reserve Science Camps is to invite kids of all ages to explore the outside world through investigation, exploration, art, and fun, with programs that are hands-on, interactive, and planned to fit campers’ abilities and interests according to their grade level in school.
-Camps for younger kids include nature-based games and songs, exploration, and play, while camps for older children use focused exploration, experimentation, history, and data to examine the estuary.
-The high school level camp includes local research and careers, hands-on, real-world experience in coastal research and stewardship, and on-going research, monitoring, and stewardship projects to introduce campers to diverse careers in marine science, natural resources, and the environment, and the camp aims to expand opportunities in science and natural resources for high school students.
+The mission of South Slough Reserve science camps is to invite kids of all ages to explore the outside world through investigation, exploration, art, and fun, with programs planned to fit campers’ abilities and interests according to their grade level in school.
+Camps for younger kids incorporate nature-based games and songs, exploration, and play, while camps for older children use focused exploration, experimentation, history, and data to examine the estuary.
+The high school level Magister Science Camp uses on-going research, monitoring and stewardship projects to introduce campers to diverse careers in marine science, natural resources and the environment, and the camp aims to expand opportunities in science and natural resources for high school students.
+Campers spend four unique days immersed in fieldwork and activities carried out by the National Estuarine Research Reserve system and other coastal partners in Oregon.

 Camps are led by Reserve experts with years of experience in science education, supported by high school and college interns with an interest in environmental science and education.
-Campers spend days immersed in fieldwork and activities carried out by the National Estuarine Research Reserve system and other coastal partners in Oregon.
-Available programs change depending on the age of the campers, the season, and the year.
+Available programs change depending on the age of the campers, the season, and the year, and each camp has a minimum enrollment to operate and a maximum enrollment based on vehicle capacity.
 Camp fees help with snacks, travel, supplies, tools, t-shirts, and education intern stipends.
+Refunds for cancellations are possible up to specified dates for each camp session.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.